Alan Shipnuck: Books

 In 2001, Shipnuck's first book, Bud, Sweat & Tees, was published by Simon & Schuster.
 It became a national best-seller in 2002 after the protagonist, Rich Beem, won the PGA Championship.

 The Battle For Augusta National was published in 2004.
 It is a revisionist club history of the home of the Masters and chronicles the controversy around its then all-male membership; Publishers Weekly hailed it for "superbly recounting all of the debacle's hilarious, sad, serious and absurd details."

 Swinging From My Heels: Confessions of an LPGA Star (2010) is a diary of Christina Kim's triumphs and tribulations on the LPGA Tour.

 Shipnuck co-wrote the novel The Swinger with his friend Michael Bamberger.
 A national best-seller in 2011, it goes inside the world of a cross-cultural golf superstar whose life is torn asunder by scandal; there is some resemblance to the life and times of Tiger Woods.

 In 2017, Shipnuck's coffee table book Monterey Peninsula Country Club: A Complete History was published.
 In 2018, he co-wrote with Harriet Diamond her memoir The Best Is Yet To Come.

 PHIL: The Rip-Roaring (and Unauthorized!)
 Biography of Golf's Most Colorful Superstar was published by Avid Reader Press/Simon & Schuster in May 2022.
 In February 2022, an excerpt from Phil appeared on FirePitCollective.com, containing Mickelson's provocative statements about Saudi Arabia and the PGA Tour.
 In the ensuing controversy, three corporate sponsors ended their affiliation with Mickelson and he announced he would be taking time off to "prioritize the ones I love most and work on being the man I want to be."

 Personal

 Shipnuck is a member of the 2022 class of the Salinas Valley Sports Hall of Fame.
-He lives in Carmel, California and is the head coach of the girls JV basketball team at Carmel High School.
+He lives in Carmel, California and is the head coach of the girls basketball team at Carmel High School.